andredesousa/advanced-nest-scaffold/README.md

 You can debug tests in chrome inspector with `debugger` keyword if you run `npm run test:debug`, `npm run e2e:debug` or `npm run smoke:debug`.
 When you are using the debug scripts, you need to open the `chrome://inspect` page.

+## Healthchecks and logging

+The Nest Terminus integration supports you with readiness/liveness health checks.
+Healthchecks are very important when it comes to complex backend setups.
+It is available at [http://localhost:3000/health](http://localhost:3000/health).
+A service, or a component of your infrastructure (e.g., Kubernetes) checks this address continuously.
+Depending on the HTTP status code returned from a GET request to this address the service will take action when it receives an "unhealthy" response.

+Nest comes with a built-in text-based logger which is used during application bootstrapping and several other circumstances such as displaying caught exceptions (i.e., system logging).
+However, to improve these messages, it was override by [Pino](https://getpino.io/).
+You can see Pino's configuration by opening the [app.logger.ts](src/app/app.logger.ts) file.

 ## Security, performance and best practices

+This project has [Helmet](https://www.npmjs.com/package/helmet) to protect the app from some known web vulnerabilities by setting HTTP headers appropriately.
+It has CORS enabled by default.
+You can see these configurations by opening the [main.ts](src/main.ts) file.
 The `npm audit` command submits a description of the dependencies configured in your package to your default registry and asks for a report of known vulnerabilities
 You can also have npm automatically fix the vulnerabilities by running `npm audit fix`.